Have a job to post? Email us at firstname.lastname@example.org

 - Contribute to short and long-term organizational planning and strategy

 - Collaborate and coordinate with other staff members

 The following are responsibilities of the Community Organizer

 - Lead in the planning and facilitation of monthly Community Meetings, including sharing of the information from the meeting through blog posts, social media, and other outlets

-- Attend and document content of focus groups, meetings, and other convenings; partner with co-workers to package and communicate information to stakeholders
+- Facilitate and document content of focus groups, meetings and events with an emphasis on frontline staff; partner with co-workers to package and communicate information to stakeholders

 - Seek opportunities to promote intersectional connections to family homelessness with other organizations and sectors, and learn about innovative and promising practices, advocacy opportunities, and key updates to share with the family homelessness field